Amutheezan/amutheezan.github.io/resume.md

 * Concentration: Artificial Intelligence, Machine Learning, and Data Mining
 * Projects: 03

-Currently, focuses on optimizing bus-route scheduling and minimizing energy costs.
+Currently, focuses on optimizing fixed route scheduling and minimizing energy costs , also optimizing the para-transit operations by ensuring the real-world constraints

 ---
 #### MILLENNIUMIT